-Looking at the issue from the other direction, Altmann [2] has provided a list of word recognition issues that cognitive models need to address.
+Looking at the issue from the other direction, Altmann (1990) has provided a list of human word recognition issues that cognitive models need to address.
 We should see what an abstracted LVCSR system has to say about these:

-• "How does acoustic input contact the lexicon?"
-The likelihoods of the acoustic forms of phonetic segments are stored and the best explanation of the input in terms of a sequence of segments is found by search constrained by the lexicon and language model.

-- "What is the nature of the intermediate representations?"
-Time synchronous sentencefragment hypothesis list. - "What strategies are used to facilitate recognition?"
-Continuously scored hypotheses influenced by higher level sequential likelihoods. - "What is the locus of word frequency effects?"
+- "How does acoustic input contact the lexicon?"
+Input is explained using knowledge of the likelihoods of the acoustic realisations of segments constrained by the lexicon and language model. - "What is the nature of the intermediate representations?"
+Sentence-fragment hypotheses are built in a time-synchronous manner. - "What strategies are used to facilitate recognition?"
+Continuously scored hypotheses are influenced by higher level sequential likelihoods. - "What is the locus of word frequency effects?"
 Bayes' theorem is used to combine conditional with unconditional word probabilities. - "What factors influence word competition?"
-Acoustic similarity, prior frequency, sequential likelihoods. - "How do contextual effects arise?"
-From the language model and adaptation.
+Acoustic similarity, prior frequency, and sequential probability interact through likelihoods. - "How do contextual effects arise?"
+Likelihoods are affected by the context through the use of the language model and though adaptation.

-It is possible to finesse the cognitive architecture issue by choosing a level of abstraction of LVCSR systems which is detailed enough to make testable predictions, but fuzzy enough to hide their current implementation on sequential digital computers.
+In summary, it is possible to finesse the cognitive architecture issue by choosing a level of abstraction of LVCSR systems which is detailed enough to make testable predictions, but fuzzy enough to hide their current implementation on sequential digital computers.

 The second significant issue was "multiple methods" - even if an LVCSR system does the job, it might not do it in a way that parallels how humans do it.
 We have already attacked this position as anti-science - it would deny progress to any theory simply on the basis that it might not be 'true'.
 Another argument against this was indicated in the first paragraph of this article.
 Engineers are not trying to solve an artificial game but to process human speech with the flexibility with which humans process speech.
 The signals are not artificial but generated by humans; on the whole they are not strongly adapted to a human's perception of machine abilities, but remain similar to the signals that humans generate when talking to each other.
-Thus engineering systems are processing human specified and human produced human language designed for human processing and human interpretation.
+Thus engineering systems are processing human specified and human produced language designed for human processing and human interpretation.
 They might do it in a radically different way to humans, but only by comparing both their primary and emergent behaviours can we identify where there are significant discrepancies.

-3. BENEFITS
+3. Benefits